opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ### Adding plugins

 You can extend the functionality of OpenSearch via [plugins](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/plugins/#available-plugins).
-Commonly used ones are snapshot repository plugins for external backups (e.g. to AWS S3 or Azure Blog Storage).
+Commonly used ones are snapshot repository plugins for external backups (e.g. to AWS S3 or Azure Blob Storage).
 The operator has support to automatically install such plugins during setup.

 To install a plugin for opensearch add it to the list under `general.pluginsList`: